 Wigeon

-Other birds of note were Black guillimot, Eider and Red-throated Diver.
+Other birds of note were Black Guillemot, Eider and Red-throated Diver.
 I visited Broubster Leans RSPB whilst in Caithness, which was a new site for me, where I saw good numbers of wintering Whooper swans and Greenland white fronted geese.

-Greenland White Fronted Goose
+Broubster Leans RSPBGreenland White Fronted Goose

 Whooper Swan

-On the way home I called in at a few sites where I saw some good birds and added another Scottish lifer to my life list.
+On the way home, I called in at a few sites where I saw some good birds and added another Scottish lifer to my life list.

 Kumlien's gull at Helmsdale-Highland